Families remember victims as E2 nightclub site is torn down

-CHICAGO - The building that housed the E2 nightclub, the site of a 2003 tragedy that claimed 21 lives, is being demolished after a portion of the structure's roof reportedly collapsed and city officials determined it poses significant structural risks.
+The building that once housed the E2 nightclub, where 21 people lost their lives in a 2003 stampede, is being demolished after a portion of the structure's roof collapsed and city officials determined it poses significant structural risks.

 Mayor's office statement